In this section

-Science and monitoring provides further details on the greenhouse gas tracking undertaken by the GNWT and Environment Canada.
-These tracking mechanisms allow the GNWT to report on our progress towards our emission targets.
-This section also details some of the interesting research projects and partnerships investigating climate change impacts throughout the NWT.
+Science and monitoring provides further details on the greenhouse gas tracking undertaken by the GNWT and Environment and Climate Change Canada.
+These tracking mechanisms allow the GNWT to report on our progress towards our emission targets as outlined in the 2030 NWT Climate Strategic Framework.
+This section also details some of the research projects and partnerships investigating climate change impacts in the NWT.

 Impacts and adaptation

 Impacts and adaptation offers insight into the work currently being undertaken to monitor and observe climate change impacts and adapt to these impacts.
 Climate change is having an observable effect across the NWT.
-This section illustrates the predicted changes in NWT ecosystems due to climate change, the impacts being observed in the NWT and the adaptation actions being undertaken by the GNWT.
+This section highlights the impacts observed in the NWT and the adaptation actions being undertaken by the GNWT.

 Renewable energies and energy efficiency